Neural Engineering and Imaging

 The laboratory of Prof Parra focuses on interpreting and modulating human brain activity non-invasively using electro-encephalography and trans-cranial electrical stimulation (reading and writing the brain with electrical fields).
 His group emphasizes multivariate signal analysis as well as computational and probabilistic modeling.
 In humans the work is often coupled with auditory and visual psychophysics.
 In-vitro electro-physiology and computational modeling is used to elucidate the cellular mechanisms of action of electric field.
 The work finds applications in areas such as tinnitus, stoke, and other neurological disorder.
 These technologies have also a number of applications for healthy individuals such as improving cognitive performance and predicting population behavior.

 Biomedical Instrumentation and Rapid Prototyping

 Our group leverages the tremendous rapid prototyping and fabrication infrastructure of the CCNY Grove School of Engineering and the translational expertise of the NYCBE hospital.

 Addressing medical needs and developing innovative medical device treatments requires a rational pipe-line that spans basic scientific discovery, IP, medical device design, regulatory, and clinical trials.
 The CCNY Neural Engineering group and our partners are one of the few academic centers in the world with integrated expertese spanning these areas.
-Our group supports external commercial partners and start-up efforts including Soterx Medical Inc. and Neuromattes Inc. Dr. Marom Bikson is director of the Kaylie Prize in Entrepreneurship part of the Zahn Center.

 Please visit the home-page of the CCNY Neural Engineering group for more details on ongoing projects at CCNY Neural Engineering